jonathanpotter/k8s-mini-lab/README.md

-# Getting Your Hands-On CaaS
+# Getting Your Hands-On K8S

-This is a hands-on lab where you will learn the basics of deploying containerized applications on the CaaS platform.
-We’ll provide a live CaaS environment where you can deploy something small, scale it up, then deploy a new version without downtime.
+This is a hands-on lab where you will learn the basics of deploying containerized applications on the K8S platform.
+We’ll provide a live K8S environment where you can deploy something small, scale it up, then deploy a new version without downtime.

 ## Pre-requisites
-- Laptop with Ford GitHub access and permissions to download/run an `.exe` file.
+- Laptop with GitHub access and permissions to download/run an `.exe` file.
 - Familiarity with command-line activities (moving files, setting `PATH` environment variable, cloning a git repo, etc...)

 ## Exercise 1 - Clone the Lab Repo
-Clone the [glits-lab](https://github.ford.com/JPOTTE46/glits-lab) git repo.
+Clone this repo.

 Cheatsheet:
 ```
 cd ~/workspace
-git clone git@github.ford.com:JPOTTE46/glits-lab.git
+git clone git@github.com:jonathanpotter/k8s-mini-lab.git
-cd ./glits-lab
+cd ./k8s-mini-lab
 ```

 ## Exercise 2 - Install RedHat OpenShift Command-Line Interface
-You need to install the `oc` cli in order to issue commands to CaaS.
+You need to install the `oc` cli in order to issue commands to K8S.

-- Download version `3.11.135` from https://files.caas.ford.com:9443/oc-cli/.
+- Download `oc`.
 Select the file with the name matching your system: Windows, MacOS, or Linux.
 - For Windows
   - Open the downloaded zip file.
   - Copy the executable binary `oc.exe` somewhere on your system.